MicrosoftDocs/well-architected/well-architected/operational-excellence/safe-deployments.md

 In some cases, the emergency might limit quality and testing gates, but gates should still be run as quickly as possible as an out-of-band exercise.
 Make sure that you define who can approve SDP acceleration in an emergency and the criteria that must be met for acceleration to be approved.
 Align your emergency SDP protocols with your [emergency response plan](./emergency-response.md) to help ensure that all emergencies are handled according to the same protocols.

+## Considerations

+Building and maintaining safe deployment practices is complex.
+Your success in fully implementing robust standards depends on the maturity of your practices across many areas of software development.
+Use of automation, IaC-only for infrastructure changes, consistency in branching strategies, use of feature flags, and many other practices can help to ensure safe deployment.
+Use this guide to optimize your workload and inform your plans for improvement as your practices evolve.

 ## Azure facilitation

 - [Azure Pipelines](/azure/devops/pipelines/process/stages) and [GitHub Actions](https://docs.github.com/actions/deployment/targeting-different-environments/using-environments-for-deployment) support multi-stage deployments by using approval gates, which can help you design your progressive exposure rollout for deployments.